 - EEPROM for Pi HAT standard identification

-- STMWL33 processor with 400 MHz coupler
+- E04 module with SMA connector for antenna

 - PA control for external amplifier

 - Switching power supply from 7-33V to power the Pi

 - Reset Switch

 - 3 LED's: one power, one bi-colour, and one red.
+Application specific.

-- ST Link connector with VCOM port (LPUART)
+- STLink connector with VCOM port (LPUART)

-- Support for external GPS receiver

 - TTYama0 connection to USART1

 - SPI connection for high speed data

 - Reset/Boot from the Pi.